Intro

 pixels to left in one second.
 So to complete it's journey it's going

-to take (800/1000) = 0.8 seconds from start to Finnish.
+to take (800/1000) = 0.8 seconds from start to end

 Clearly there's a big discrepancy here.
-People running the program on system A would see the characters slowly moving across the screen, while people running it on system B, would see the character flash across the screen in less than a second.
+People running the program on system A would see the character slowly moving across the screen, while people running it on system B, would see the character flash across the screen in less than a second.

 How Do We Solve This ?